 Financial myths can make it difficult to plan your retirement — and then stick to that plan.
-When mapping out your retirement years, it’s critical to have the right information.
+When mapping out your retirement years, it’s critical to have the right information and to know the retirement planning mistakes to avoid.

 Here are six common retirement myths dispelled: